 The Registered Health Information Technician (RHIT) exam is available for health information professionals who would like to earn their Registered Health Information Technician certification.
 The RHIT certification is administered by the American Health Information Management Association (AHIMA), which is a nationwide organization dedicated to maintaining and improving health information management practices and standards.

-Click “Start Test” below to take a free RHIT practice test!
+Click “Start Test” above to take a free RHIT practice test!

 RHIT Exam Eligibility